beancount/docs/docs/beancount_design_doc.md

 The Web Interface<a id="the-web-interface"></a>
 -----------------------------------------------

-Before the appearance of the SQL syntax to filter and aggregate postings, the only report produced by Beancount was the web interface provide by bean-web.
+Before the appearance of the SQL syntax to filter and aggregate postings, the only report produced by Beancount was the web interface provided by bean-web.
 As such, bean-web evolved to be good enough for most usage and general reports.

 ### Reports vs. Web<a id="reports-vs.-web"></a>

-One of the important characteristics of bean-web is that it should just be a thin dispatching shell that serves reports generated from the [<span class="underline">beancount.reports</span>](https://bitbucket.org/blais/beancount/src/tip/src/python/beancount/reports/) layer.
+One of the important characteristics of bean-web is that it should just be a thin dispatching shell that serves reports generated from the [<span class="underline">beancount.reports</span>](https://github.com/beancount/beancount/tree/v2/beancount/reports/) layer.
 It used to contain the report rendering code itself, but at some point I began to factor out all the reporting code to a separate package in order to produce reports to other formats, such as text reports and output to CSV.
 This is mostly finished, but at this time \[July 2015\] some reports remain that only support HTML output.
 This is why.

 ### Client-Side JavaScript<a id="client-side-javascript"></a>